MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/extend-pos-notification.md

 2. Rename the project according to the standard naming convention.
 3. Inside the project, there is a class file that is named **NotificationExtensionService.cs**.
 Open this file.
 4. The **GetNotificationsExtensionServiceRequest** class is overridden to add a custom notification.
 Override **GetNotificationsExtensionServiceRequest**, and return **GetNotificationsExtensionServiceResponse**.
 5. Either create a new class and override **GetNotificationsExtensionServiceRequest**, or use the sample template.
-The following steps assume that the template is used.
 6. In the **NotificationExtensionService** class, there is a method that is named **Process**.
 The code inside that method checks the operation ID and then, based on the operation ID, creates a notification details object and adds any notifications.
 Check whether the operation ID is custom operation ID, and then write logic to check whether there are any notifications.
 If there are, create a notification object that contains the details, and return it together with the response.
 The POS will then parse the response and show the notification.
+The following code example is based on the template.

     > [!NOTE]
     > Remove the sample implementation inside the process method.
 Keep only the custom logic.